-Section 17 of the Act, as amended by the Federal Civil Penalties Inflation Adjustment Act Improvements Act of 2015, Pub.
+Section 17 of the OSH Act, as amended by the Federal Civil Penalties Inflation Adjustment Act Improvements Act of 2015, Pub.
 L. 114-74, § 701 ("Inflation Adjustment Act"), provides the Secretary with the statutory authority to propose civil penalties for violations.
 Civil penalties advance the purposes of the Act by encouraging compliance and deterring violations.
 Proposed penalties are the penalty amounts OSHA issues with citation(s).
+Penalties are adjusted annually based on the Consumer Price Index for All Urban Consumers (CPI-U) as determined by the Office of Management and Budget.
+Current penalties are listed in the OSHA Memorandum Annual Adjustments to OSHA Civil Penalties.